Flag of Bolivia: Color and symbolism

-The colours of the tricolor can also be found in the Bolivian Wiphala.
-The Wiphala has been included into the national colours of the Bolivian Air Force such as on the executive Dassault Falcon 900EX.
+Also, the Wiphala has been included into the national colors of the Bolivian Air Force such as on the executive Dassault Falcon 900EX.
 The Wiphala is also officially flown on governmental buildings such as the Palacio Quemado and parliament alongside the tricolor since the introduction of the revised 2009 constitution.

+Co-official flag

+The 2009 Constitution of Bolivia (Article 6, section II) established the southern Qullasuyu Wiphala as another national symbol of Bolivia, along with the tricolor.
+In official situations, the Wiphala must be flown to the left of the tricolor.